PradeepLoganathan/c-kata/08-User-Defined-Datatypes/README.md

 // Example: Calculate average grade float average = (student1.grades[0] + student1.grades[1] + ... ) / 5.0;
 ```
+## Key Points

+- Memory Allocation: Each instance of a structure occupies a contiguous block of memory large enough to hold all its members.
+- Scope and Lifetime: Structure instances, like other variables, have scope and lifetime based on where they are declared.

+## Complete example

+An enhanced example for using structures is in the student-grades.c program.
+This enhanced example provides a comprehensive demonstration of using structures in C, showing how to define them, assign values to their members, and use them in conjunction with arrays and functions.

+- Student Structure: The Student structure is defined to include a name, roll number, an array of grades, and a field for the average grade.
+This demonstrates how structures can group related data types.

+- Assigning Values: The strcpy function is used to assign a string to the name field of the structure since array types, including strings, cannot be assigned directly in C. Integer values are directly assigned to roll_no and each element of the grades array.

+- Calculate Average Grade: A function calculateAverage is defined to calculate the average grade from the array of grades.
+This illustrates how arrays within structures can be manipulated and how structures can be passed to functions (though in this code snippet, we're passing the grades array directly for simplicity).

+- Printing Details: The program prints out the student's details, including the grades and the calculated average.
+This demonstrates accessing structure members and using them in functions like printf.

 # Unions (union)